zoccoler/metroid/README.md

 Your new local environment was created !
 You need to add a few more packages.
 First go back to the Home tab and Install jupyter Notebook.
 Then, go back to Environments tab, click on the triangle right in front your environment's name and select "Open Terminal".
 Then type:

-`pip install matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipywidgets`
+`pip install numpy matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipywidgets`
 and
 `jupyter nbextension enable --py widgetsnbextension --sys-prefix`